mcewen/mcewen.github.io/index.md

 I finally had an ephiany one Saturday while simultaneously completing two tasks on my seemingly endless checklist of tasks.
 I was listening to Greg McKeown's book *[Essentialism: The Disciplined Pursuit of Less](https://www.goodreads.com/book/show/18077875-essentialism)*.
 In it he described to idea of a disciplined approach to chosing to do less to get more and enstead focus on fewer things for a better happier output.

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.